Spring, Texas: County representation

-Harris County Precinct 4 operates a recycling center at Jesse H. Jones Park, located southeast of the Spring CDP."Contact Information - Jesse H. Jones Park ."
-Harris County, Texas.
-Retrieved January 14, 2009.
-Montgomery County operates the Precinct 3 Recycling Center at 1122 Pruitt Road in an unincorporated area of Montgomery County, north of the Spring CDP."Montgomery County Precinct 3 Recycling Complex ."
-Montgomery County, Texas.
-Retrieved January 14, 2009.
+Harris County Precinct 4 operates a recycling center at Jesse H. Jones Park, southeast of the Spring CDP.
+Montgomery County operates the Precinct 3 Recycling Center at 1122 Pruitt Road in an unincorporated area of Montgomery County, north of the Spring CDP.

 The Harris Health System (formerly Harris County Hospital District) designated the E. A. "Squatty" Lyons Health Center in Humble for the ZIP code 77373.
 The designated public hospital is Lyndon B. Johnson Hospital in northeast Houston.

 State and federal representation

-Spring is located in District 150 of the Texas House of Representatives.
-As of 2017 Valoree Swanson represents the district.
-Spring is within District 7 of the Texas Senate; as of 2008 Dan Patrick represents the district.
+Spring is in District 150 of the Texas House of Representatives.
+As of November 2024 Valoree Swanson represents the district.
+It is in District 4 of the Texas Senate; as of 2023, Brandon Creighton represents the district in the Texas Senate.

-Spring is in Texas's 2nd congressional district; as of 2020 Dan Crenshaw is the representative.
+Spring is in Texas's 2nd congressional district; as of November 2024 Dan Crenshaw is the representative.

 Spring's designated United States Postal Service post office is the Spring Post Office at 1411 Wunsche Loop.
 The post office serves around 80,000 people.

 Economy

 In January 2010 the Houston Business Journal reported that real estate officials said that ExxonMobil planned to build a corporate campus in unincorporated Harris County along Interstate 45, adjacent to the Spring CDP.
-According to the article, ExxonMobil plans to consolidate thousands of employees from Houston and Fairfax County, Virginia into the facility; employees from over two dozen locations in Greater Houston are expected to be consolidated into the new facility.
-The 9,000-employee campus opened in 2014, and is due to become ExxonMobil's new headquarters as announced in 2022, after moving from its campus Irving, Texas.
+According to the article, ExxonMobil plans to consolidate thousands of employees from Houston and Fairfax County, Virginia, into the facility; employees from over two dozen locations in Greater Houston are also expected to be consolidated into it.
+The 9,000-employee campus opened in 2014 and is due to become ExxonMobil's new headquarters as announced in 2022, after moving from its campus in Irving, Texas.